happynear/NormFace/README.md

 http://www.cs.jhu.edu/~alanlab/Pubs17/wang2017normface.pdf

+Announcement: Current arXiv version refers to a wrong result for A-softmax.
+I made a mistake when counting the depth of my CNN.
+The value 99.26% is for ResNet-20, while my CNN is ResNet-27.

 | Baseline Model      | Original Accuracy | Finetune Using Normalization |
 | ------------------- |:-----------------:|:----------------------------:|
 | [Light CNN(MaxOut)](https://github.com/AlfredXiangWu/face_verification_experiment)   | 98.41%\*          |98.78%                        |